mikailcf/godot_modules/input_control/readme.md

 ## Setup

-Needs to be set up as and Autoload.
+Needs to be set up as an Autoload.

 ## Creating actions and mappings

+Edit the `input_mapping` file, setting up your default action group and actions mapping.

 ## Using actions in yout game